Kyreria/Dataprocessing_FAST-GBS/README.md

 ## Running the pipeline

 Due to the fact that every tool is called upon by using the new wrapper format in Snakemake.
-You don't have to make a seperate conda enviroment anymore.
+You don't have to make a separate conda environment anymore.

-For more informations, see the following link: [Snakemake wrappers](https://snakemake-wrappers.readthedocs.io/en/stable/)
+For more information, see the following link: [Snakemake wrappers](https://snakemake-wrappers.readthedocs.io/en/stable/)

 To run the snakemake pipeline, simply use the following command: